Bill Evans: Last years

 Marc Johnson recalled: "This fateful trip marks ... the beginning of the end.
 Bill's willingness to play and work decreased noticeably after the death of Harry, actually it was just the music itself that held him upright.
-He fulfilled his obligations because he needed money, but these were the few moments in his life when he felt comfortable — the times in between must have been depressing, and he barely showed a willingness to live."
+He fulfilled his obligations because he needed money, but these were the few moments in his life when he felt comfortable—the times in between must have been depressing, and he barely showed a willingness to live."

 In August 1979, Evans recorded his last studio album, We Will Meet Again, featuring a composition of the same name written for his brother.
 The album won a Grammy award posthumously in 1981, along with I Will Say Goodbye.

-Drug addiction and death

 During the late 1970s, Evans kicked his heroin habit, with the help of methadone, only to become addicted to cocaine.
 He started with one gram per weekend, but later started taking several grams daily.
-His brother Harry's suicide may have also influenced his emotional state after 1979.
-His sister-in-law Pat Evans has stated that she knew Bill would not last long after Harry's death and she wondered if that is what prompted her to buy three plots in a Baton Rouge Cemetery, where Harry was interred.
-It has been documented that he voluntarily quit his treatment for chronic hepatitis.
-Laurie Verchomin has claimed that Evans was clear in mind that he would die in a short time.
+Harry's death may also have influenced his emotional state after 1979.
+His sister-in-law Pat Evans has said she knew Bill would not last long after Harry died and wondered whether that is what prompted her to buy three plots in the Baton Rouge Cemetery where Harry was interred.
+Evans voluntarily quit his treatment for chronic hepatitis.
+Laurie Verchomin has said that Evans was sure that he would die in a short time.

+Death

 On September 15, 1980, Evans, who had been in bed for several days with stomach pains at his home in Fort Lee, was accompanied by Joe LaBarbera and Verchomin to the Mount Sinai Hospital in New York City, where he died that afternoon.
 The cause of death was a combination of peptic ulcer, cirrhosis, bronchial pneumonia, and untreated hepatitis.
-Evans's friend Gene Lees described Evans's struggle with drugs as "the longest suicide in history".
-He was interred in Baton Rouge, next to his brother Harry.
-Services were held in Manhattan on Friday, September 19.
-A tribute, planned by producer Orrin Keepnews and Tom Bradshaw, was held on the following Monday, September 22, at the Great American Music Hall in San Francisco.
-Fellow musicians paid homage to the late pianist in the first days of the 1980 Monterey Jazz Festival, which had opened that very week: Dave Brubeck played his own "In Your Own Sweet Way" on the 19th, The Manhattan Transfer would follow on the 20th, while John Lewis dedicated "I'll Remember April".
-In 1981, Pat Metheny and Lyle Mays released the piece "September Fifteenth" (dedicated to Bill Evans)" on their album As Falls Wichita, So Falls Wichita Falls.
+Evans's friend Gene Lees called Evans's struggle with drugs "the longest suicide in history".

+Evans was interred in Baton Rouge next to his brother.
+Services were held in Manhattan on September 19.
+A tribute, planned by producer Orrin Keepnews and Tom Bradshaw, was held on September 22 at the Great American Music Hall in San Francisco.
+Fellow musicians paid homage to Evans in the first days of the 1980 Monterey Jazz Festival, which opened that week: Dave Brubeck played his own "In Your Own Sweet Way" on the 19th, The Manhattan Transfer followed on the 20th, and John Lewis dedicated "I'll Remember April".
+In 1981, Pat Metheny and Lyle Mays released the piece "September Fifteenth (dedicated to Bill Evans)" on their album As Falls Wichita, So Falls Wichita Falls.